 With the more minimalist approach favored by the administration, he said, "People would be buying policies they're unhappy with and the subsidies will be wasted."

 The negotiations did lead to a compromise on the makeup of a governing board for an exchange.

 Advocates sought to eliminate the influence of private insurance companies in the entity proposed by the Martinez administration to oversee the exchange.

-They were backed by the office of Attorney General Gary King, who says he is running against Martinez for governor.
+They were backed by the office of Attorney General

 King's office in a December opinion said the dominance of the insurance industry on the proposed exchange board of directors violated the Affordable Care Act's provisions on conflict of interest.

-The Martinez administration had turned over responsibility for operating the exchange to a little-known entity called the New Mexico Health Alliance, a quasi-governmental agency set up by the Legislature in 1994.
+The Martinez administration had turned over responsibility for operating the exchange to a little-known entity called the

 Members of the Alliance are by law "all insurance companies authorized to transact health insurance business in the state," according to the AG's opinion.
 State law establishes its governing board as a combination of insurance company representatives, small employers and their employees.